 Urban Forestry provides most service for trees located in the public right of way.
 However, there are still some responsibilities for the property owner adjacent to public trees.

 Saturating the soil deeply is vital to proper tree root development.
-Deep watering encourages roots to grown down in the soil which helps achieve proper anchorage for the tree.
+Deep watering encourages roots to grow down in the soil which helps achieve proper anchorage for the tree.
 Watering with a sprinkler will not saturate the soil to the proper depth and most of the water is lost to runoff and evaporation.
-After the gator bag is removed, review the following instructions for watering technique.

 Providing mulch around a tree has numerous benefits, but it needs to be done correctly or it will do more harm than good.
 Mulch should be 2-4 inches thick and extend to the drip line of the tree.
 Mulch should be in an even flat layer, not piled up around the tree and no mulch should be touching the trunk.
 Refer to the diagram below for proper mulching technique.